nautechsystems/nautilus_trader/docs/source/index.rst

 trading operations - utilizing the latest advanced technologies.
 The platform aims to be universal, with any REST/FIX/WebSockets API able to be integrated via modular adapters.
-Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, CFDs or Crypto.
-Across multiple venues simultaneously.
+Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, CFDs or Crypto - across multiple venues simultaneously.

 One of the key value propositions of `NautilusTrader` is that it addresses the challenge of keeping the backtest environment consistent with the production